-Donaji Ensamble is a 50/50 blend of agave Espadin and agave Cuishe.
+Donaji Ensamble is a 50/50 blend of maguey Espadin and maguey Cuishe.
 It’s not listed on the bottle, but this is made by mezcalero Don Beto in Miahuatlan.

 |Rating:||(4 reviews) - Write a review|

 About this mezcal